Emmanuel687/usePopcorn/README.md

 # Features
 -Movie Search: Easily search for movies by title, genre, or actor to discover a wide range of films.

--Movie Rating: Users can rate movies they've watched and provide their own reviews.
+-Movie Rating: Users can rate movies they've watched and provide their own reviews

 -Watchlist: Create a watchlist by selecting movies for future viewing